angelokezimana/angelokezimana/README.md

 # 💫 About Me:
-Software Engineer with over 7 years of experience, delivering impactful and high-quality solutions that drive results.
+Software Engineer with over 7 years of experience, consistently delivering innovative, high-quality solutions that make a measurable impact.
+Passionate about crafting clean, efficient, and maintainable code 💻.
+A skilled full-stack developer with a strong track record of solving complex problems and building robust systems, always striving for excellence while staying grounded and eager to learn.

 ## 🌐 Socials: